samwell-ho/openpgp-ca/doc/src/bridging.md

 ### Getting user keys from both OpenPGP CA instances

-For the purpose of this tutorial, we export the public keys of users from both OpenPGP CA instances into files, and make those files available to the user.
+For the purpose of this tutorial, we export the public user keys from both OpenPGP CA instances into files, and make those files available to the user.

 To export the user keys at `alpha.org`, we run